CoryXie/coryxie.github.io/README.md

 ### Site Introduction

-The site is for logging random thoughts and notes of a farmer coder who loves to work on Operating System Kernels.
+The site is for logging random thoughts and notes of a coder who loves to work on Operating System Kernels.